// threat intelligence · v0.6.0 · npm + Go

-phi runs three layers on every package: pattern detectors (regex), AST-validated detectors (parsed JS), and a known-vulnerability check against OSV.
-Hits from any layer add to the same risk score.
+phi runs three layers on every dependency: pattern detectors (regex), source-level detectors (AST-validated JS or Go), and a known-vulnerability check against OSV.
+Hits from any layer add to the same risk score — whether the package came from npm or Go's module proxy.

 Scoring